-The card is one of the most popular cards out there and with just a $95 annual fee, it’s an inexpensive card to earn the points and to figure out if the card works for you for the long term.
+The Chase Sapphire Preferred® card is one of the most popular cards out there and with just a $95 annual fee, it’s an inexpensive card to earn the points and to figure out if the card works for you for the long term.

-So let’s look at the top for reasons to apply for the card.
+So let’s look at the top four reasons to apply for the card.

-New applicants for the Chase Sapphire Preferred credit card will receive 100,000 points after spending $4,000 on the card within the first 3 months.
-This is the highest offer we’ve ever seen for the card.
-In fact, it is the highest offer out of any of the other Chase Ultimate Reward credit cards.
+New applicants for the Chase Sapphire Preferred credit card will receive 60,000 points after spending $4,000 on the card within the first 3 months.
+While this is not the highest offer we’ve seen thus far, it’s still a decent amount of points to get you a jump start on traveling.

 2. Chase Ultimate Rewards points are extremely flexible